G-4-R-Y/Continuous-Integration-Experiment/README.md

 # Continuous-Integration-Experiment
-Project for Advanced Topics in Computer Science, where we deployed a container via a job created in a Jenkins container.
+Project for Advanced Topics in Computer Science, where we deployed a Docker container via a job created in Jenkins.